 Are we supposed to believe that Mangini had no fingerprints on the defense by that point in the season?
 Even with Belichick coaching without an offensive coordinator?
 It makes one wonder what Lombardi’s vague phrase “removed from responsibility” means, as Belichick might simply have decided to turn more attention to the defense in view of the hefty personnel losses.
 How much more attention, who knows?
 But when you run an NFL rumor mill based on anonymous sources, there’s apparently very little need to ask the hard questions.

 But the fact remains that not only does Lombardi’s report come with nobody else willing to stand behind it, but the claim itself is undermined by highly relevant facts that Lombardi chooses to ignore.
-And given that there’s no love lost between the Belichick and Mangini camps, and that the source remains anonymous, we’re not inclined to view the rumor as any more credible just because it might have come from Belichick’s corner (if not Belichick himself).
+And given that there’s no love lost between the Belichick and Mangini camps, and that the source remains anonymous, there’s no reason to view the rumor as any more credible just because it might have come from Belichick’s corner (if not Belichick himself).

 The truth is that he was a damn good football coach just into his fourth year of high level coaching experience (coordinator and up).
 He’s going to make mistakes, but this is not Rich Kotite who doesn’t learn from his mistakes.
 Mangini was a smart man, as evidence by the fact that he was 10-6 in his first year with a 5-11 team.
 Truth be told, his only under-.500 year was due to front office mismanagement and a lack of players to fit the 3-4 defense he so desperately needed to make this team a constant contender.